Stop a Loaded Bike from Falling Over

 That's for a normal bike.
 With a touring bike, the weight on the bike from the bags is too heavy, and having a stand can cause the frame or stand to break because the weight is too much.
 Often when you're cycling in places such as desserts or you're cycling in places where there's no where to leave your bike, in fields or wherever you may be, and you need to stop and get off, you often don't want to leave your bike laying on the side.
 If you leave your bike on the side with all the equipment, things can get broken or spill and it's just generally a bad idea.
 So, with this simple method, we can solve all of those problems.

-- 1The first thing you will need is a stick.You can find sticks in any good forest or any area with trees.
+- 1You can find sticks in any good forest or any area with trees.
 You'll need to find one that's the right height for your bike, and one that has two branches coming out, and you can chop those branches off to form a nice V shape.
-This V shape will be the point with which we will attach the bike.Advertisement
+This V shape will be the point with which we will attach the bike.The first thing you will need is a stick.Advertisement

 Video: Stop a Loaded Bike from Falling Over